FLAC is a free codec in the fullest sense. This page explicitly states all that you may do with the format and software.

 The FLAC and Ogg FLAC formats themselves, and their specifications, are fully open to the public to be used for any purpose (the FLAC project reserves the right to set the FLAC specification and certify compliance).
 They are free for commercial or noncommercial use.
 That means that commercial developers may independently write FLAC or Ogg FLAC software which is compatible with the specifications for no charge and without restrictions of any kind.
 There are no licensing fees of any kind for use of the formats or their specifications, or for distributing, selling, or streaming media in the FLAC or Ogg FLAC formats.

 The FLAC project also makes available software that implements the formats, which is distributed according to Open Source

 licenses as follows:

-The reference implementation libraries are licensed under the New BSD License
+The reference implementation libraries are licensed under Xiph's variant of the BSD License

 The rest of the software that the FLAC project provides is licensed under the GNU General Public License

 (GPL).
 This software includes various utilities for converting files to and from FLAC format, plugins for audio players, et cetera.
 In general, the GPL allows redistribution as long as derived works are also made available in source code form according to compatible terms.